-Stewed Apples; A Fall Must Make!
+Stewed Apple; A Fall Must Make!

 Warm, lightly sweetened and spiced, soft cooked apples are super cozy and delicious on all the things.
 Stewed apples can accompany sweet or savory eats.
 Use it as a condiment to top pancakes, waffles, ice cream and oatmeal or share it with cheese and crackers.
 Topping melty baked brie with a sprinkle of pecans is simply fabulous!